sovrynn/ecdo/README.md

 - `1-EVIDENCE`: A monolithic folder for all ECDO evidence.

 Minor folders:
-- `2-LOCATION-ANALYSIS`: Locations specific flood and ECDO analysis.
+- `2-LOCATION-ANALYSIS`: Location-specific flood and ECDO analysis.
 - `3-FORECASTING`: Predicting the timing of the impending ECDO event.

 Auxiliary folders: